_edited.png)

 The CORRECT TIME immediately following the release by clear video of a GPS device with time.

 IMPORTANT!
-Please have your video ready to show in a timely manner for the Video Review Committee.
-Using a CLEAN MEMORY CARD with no other data at the beginning of the tournament is a big help.
-It makes it much easier to find the video(s) to be reviewed.
+Please have your video ready to show in a timely manner for the video review committee.
 It is up to you to furnish everything needed to view your video.
 Tablets such as an iPad take excellent video.
 We recommend to video with more than one device in case of equipment failure.

 MORE IS BETTER!
 THE MORE VIDEO WE SEE, THE EASIER IT IS FOR US TO VERIFY YOU HAVE MET ALL OF THE VIDEO RELEASE REQUIREMENTS!